 For each of the non-biological resources considered in this EIS/OEIS, the methods are unique to each specific resource and are therefore described in each resource section.
-For Air Quality see Section 3.1.1.1 (Methods), for Sediments and Water Quality see Section 3.2.1.2 (Methods), for Cultural Resources see Section 3.10.1.3 (Methods), for Socioeconomics see Section 3.11.1 (Introduction and Methods), and for Public Health and Safety see the Methods discussion under 3.12.1 (Introduction).
+For Air Quality see Section 3.1.1.3 (Approach to Analysis), for Sediments and Water Quality see Section 3.2.1.2 (Methods), for Cultural Resources see Section 3.10.1.3 (Methods), for Socioeconomics see Section 3.11.1 (Introduction and Methods), and for Public Health and Safety see the Methods discussion under Section 3.12.1 (Introduction).